mrpre/atls/README.md

 ```
 You can also mix SM2 certificate and TLS certificate to support both TLS and GMSSL.

+## Tips
+For using GMSSL, plz using 360 GM browser and then change your client's local time before 01/01/2018(caues the daemon certificate has expired).

 ## BUG reporting
 1: Using Wireshark to capture the TLS packet.
 2: Using `make DEBUG=1` and paste the log info.